Central Private School: Championships

-The school won four consecutive titles from 1998–2002.
+The school won four consecutive titles from 1998 to 2002.
 In 2013, Central Private's boys basketball team became the first boys team from the state of Louisiana to win the MAIS Overall Championship.
 The Riverdale Academy (Class A) girls won the Overall Tournament in 2003 making them the first Louisiana school to win the MAIS Overall Championship.

 Mascot

 In 2019, the school changed its athletic team name from The Rebels to The Redhawks.